![]() |

 in quarries....

 ... and we found the answer accidentally, while Googling for other falls.
-It's Mauku waterfall,
+It's on the Mauku Stream

 in Wrights Water Gardens at Patumahoe, south of Auckland.
 It is indeed located in an old